AMD Ryzen 9 9950X vs Intel Core i9-12900K

 Who should buy each?

-Choose the AMD Ryzen 9 9950X if: you need top-tier multi-core performance for video editing, you run demanding AI applications, or you want the latest technology with PCIe 5.0 support.
+Choose the AMD Ryzen 9 9950X if: you need maximum multi-core performance for video editing, you run heavy AI workloads, or you want the latest DDR5 support.

-Choose the Intel Core i9-12900K if: you prioritize high gaming performance, you want flexibility in memory options (DDR4 and DDR5), or you focus on streaming and real-time editing.
+Choose the Intel Core i9-12900K if: you prioritize gaming performance, you want to use both DDR4 and DDR5 RAM, or you need a hybrid architecture for varied tasks.

 Conclusion